awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

 ## Auto Scaling policy triggered by CloudWatch alarm<a name="scenario-as-policy"></a>

 This example shows an [AWS::AutoScaling::ScalingPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-policy.html) resource that scales up the Auto Scaling group asGroup\.
 The `AdjustmentType` property specifies ChangeInCapacity, which means that the `ScalingAdjustment` represents the number of instances to add \(if `ScalingAdjustment` is positive\) or delete \(if it is negative\)\.
-In this example, `ScalingAdjustment` is 1; therefore, the policy increments the number of EC2 instances in the group by 1 when the policy is executed\.
+In this example, `ScalingAdjustment` is 1; therefore, the policy increments the number of EC2 instances in the group by 1 when the policy is ran\.

-The [AWS::CloudWatch::Alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html) resource CPUAlarmHigh specifies the scaling policy ScaleUpPolicy as the action to execute when the alarm is in an `ALARM` state \(`AlarmActions`\)\.
+The [AWS::CloudWatch::Alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html) resource CPUAlarmHigh specifies the scaling policy ScaleUpPolicy as the action to run when the alarm is in an `ALARM` state \(`AlarmActions`\)\.

 ### JSON<a name="quickref-autoscaling-example-3.json"></a>